-- Inspection of licensed and regulated facilities - Investigation of complaints at licensed and regulated facilities - Provision of training and technical assistance to licensed and regulated facilities
+- Inspection of licensed and regulated facilities - Investigation of complaints at licensed and regulated facilities - Provision of training and technical assistance to licensed and regulated facilities - Inspection of unlicensed providers receiving subsidy

 The definition of a family day home has changed requiring licensure of family day homes serving five through 12 children instead of six through 12 children.
 This has increased the number of applications for licensure for family day homes in some regions of the state.
-Due to changes in federal law and requirements, the division will begin inspecting unlicensed children's providers who receive subsidy in the Fall of 2016.
+Due to changes in federal law and requirements, the division has begun inspecting unlicensed children's providers who receive subsidy.
 These inspections may result in some unlicensed programs requesting to be licensed.

-The change in the definition of Family Day Home and the requirement to inspect unlicensed children's providers that receive subsidy will greatly increase children's program workloads in many of the regional offices.
+The change in the definition of Family Day Home and the requirement to inspect unlicensed children's providers that receive subsidy will increase children's program workloads in some of the regional offices.
+Inspections of Voluntary Registered providers receiving subsidy will also be conducted by inspectors in field offices.
 Additional staff will need to be hired and trained.
-The Licensing information system will need to be updated before this new type of inspection can be conducted.
+The Licensing information system is being updated to accommodate this new type of inspection.
 Delays in hiring and training additional staff and delays in updating the information system will affect target dates and possibly the goal of completing 100% of mandated inspections.